- T5 Youth Scheme eligibility

 - Including family members and dependents in their application.

-You need to get a certificate of sponsorship from a licensed organisation before you can submit your Tier 5 application.
+You need to get a certificate of sponsorship from a licensed organisation before you can submit your T5 Youth Mobility Visa application.
 Most importantly, your work or research in the UK must be related to the activities carried out by your sponsor.

 The following bodies can issue a Certificate of Sponsorship for Youth Mobility Scheme applicants, provided that they hold a valid license:

 - An organisation running an approved exchange scheme;

 How long does the T5 Youth Mobility Visa application process take?

 You can submit your application up to 6 months before the date you wish to enter the UK.
 It usually takes three weeks to get a decision from the Home Office.

 You can get a response from the UKVI more quickly if you request a priority service.
 This will cost £500 and make you get your decision available within five working days.

 Otherwise, you can pay an extra £800 for the super-priority service, to receive a verdict from the Home Office by the end of the next working day.